apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 The JSON file must contain an object where the key contains the connection ID and the value contains the definitions of one or more connections.
 The connection can be defined as a URI (string) or JSON object.

-For a guide about defining a connection as a URI, see:: :ref:`generating_connection_uri`.
-For a description of the connection object parameters see :class:`~airflow.models.connection.Connection`.
 The following is a sample JSON file.

 .. code-block:: json